Year R - Information and Overview

 Prime areas: are fundamental, work together and support development in all other areas.

 Specific areas: include essential knowledge and skills for children to participate successfully in society.

 You can find lots of resources and useful information on this page to support you in understanding your child’s first year at school.
 This includes curriculum maps, contact information, ways to support your child at home and information about ‘Seesaw’ the online learning journal we use.

 At Hiltingbury, we value working alongside parents and recognise the positive impact these successful relationships have on your child’s learning and social and emotional development.
 You are the experts of your child; their first and enduring educators.
 If you have any questions or concerns about your child’s learning, social or emotional needs, then please do not hesitate to contact your child’s class teacher in the first instance.
 This can be arranged at drop off or collection if appropriate or alternatively you can arrange a telephone call or meeting through the school office.

-Tapestry is a secure online learning journal to record photos, observations and comments, in line with the Early Years Foundation Stage curriculum, to build up a record of your child’s experiences during their time with us.
-This system allows us to work with parents and carers to share information and record the children’s play and learning in and outside of the classroom.
+Seesaw is a secure online learning journal to upload photos, observations and comments, in line with the Early Years Foundation Stage curriculum.
+Children will be taught how to use this platform and this will be enhanced during their time with us.
+This system allows parents to see uploaded items from the children’s play and learning in and outside of the classroom.
 We encourage parents to be actively involved in your child’s learning and welcome home observations detailing what your child has accomplished at home.

 Within Year R, the topics change frequently and are reflective of the needs and interests of the children.
 The indoor and outdoor classroom environment are updated frequently to ensure engaging, motivational and exciting learning opportunities are provided for your child.
 You will receive a curriculum newsletter each half term which will provide you with more detail over topics and subject content.